This Land?: Plot

 Lee is awakened by Francis, who informs him that Allen was murdered in the street, but he refuses to let her get involved and takes her back to school.
 Returning to the bookstore, he finds his estranged friend Wendell, the store's former co-owner, who reminds Lee of the "sacred pact" they made to honor their late friend Jesús once a year.
 Deducing that Lee is investigating Donald, Wendell bets that he can find the land Dale and Donald argued about within two hours.

 Wendell charms a county clerk for help with public records, and they track down the Washbergs' acreage in Indian Head Hills.
 There, Wendell comes to blows with Lee, blaming him for Jesús's fatal overdose, but they escape when armed men arrive.
 Vicky discovers the land is being sold at an overinflated value, which Lee suspects is essentially a bribe to Donald.
 A furious Donald confronts Betty Jo over her night with Lee, but she maintains she did not tell him anything.
 Akron executive Frank Martin invites Donald to a meeting of fellow white businessmen working to seize power from Native Americans.
 While some have doubts over Donald's long-term prospects, he maintains that it will all work out.

 Waylon and Henry's video draws Phil and his fellow skinheads to the bookstore, but Henry scares them off.
 Ignoring urgent calls from Donald, Marty enjoys a blind date and agrees to join Donald's staff.
 Betty Jo tells Lee that Donald took Dale's gun, and Lee sends her to lay low at a "self-care retreat".
 Honoring Jesús's memory, Lee and Wendell agree to repair their friendship.
-While Pearl performs music at a club, Lee warns her that her mother is in hiding, but he is seized by local police officers who have been harrassing him.
+While Pearl performs music at a club, Lee warns her that her mother is in hiding, but he is seized by local police officers who have been harassing him.
 Dragged to their car, Lee is driven to a debauched, explosive party full of fellow officers to meet with Donald.